 The music is very good and does a good job of covering some of the films deficiencies.
 It strikes the right balance and reminds you of the Hammer films, which is no bad thing.

-Conclusion – The Blood Beast Terror Blu-ray Review (1968)
+Conclusion: The Blood Beast Terror (1968) Film Review

 Make no mistake this is no classic, that said it’s of its time and clearly made on a small budget.
 In the end Peter Cushing makes this a worthwhile watch.
 He is the star and takes his role seriously and in doing so draws you into the story.